gowrisankar22/kubernetes_gs/k8s_centos.md

 ## Raw Kubernetes Install -- CentOS

 We have set up a cluster in an Ubuntu environment, but it's a good idea to know how to install Kubernetes in a variety of envrionments.
 In this lesson, we will briefly go through how to bootstrap a cluster using CentOS 7 servers.
-After completing thia lesson, you will have some hands-on experience installing Kubernetes in an environment other than Ubuntu.
+After completing this, you will have some hands-on experience installing Kubernetes in an environment other than Ubuntu.

 Here are the commands used in this lesson.
 Feel free to use them as a reference, or just use them to follow along!